WnP/go-sclang/cmd/go-sclang/README.md

 Usage of go-sclang:
 Wrap sclang CLI in order to provide an HTTP API, expose:

-POST application/json {"Code": "'sclang code'.postln, "Stdout": true}
+POST application/json {"Code": "'sclang code'.postln", "Stdout": true}

 if Stdout is true then sclang return value is returned.